 Growing up in the 1960’s

 I grew up in the 1960’s when food primarily came in a box or can.
 Sure there were fruits and vegetables in the store, but I don’t honestly remember eating them.
 It wasn’t exactly the healthiest— vegetables in cans and cake mixes in boxes.
 Even baking chicken involved using a seasoning mix from a box.
-(In case you’re too young, we’d put the chicken and the seasoning in ta plastic bag, shake until chicken was coated, and then bake.
-Honestly, I thought it was how we were supposed to cook chicken until I was in my twenties.
+(In case you’re too young, we’d put the chicken and the seasoning in a plastic bag, shake until the chicken was coated, and then bake.)
+Honestly, I thought it was the only way to cook chicken until I was in my twenties.

 Dip for potato chips was sour cream and a dry soup mix that, yes you guessed it, came in a box.
 The only ‘real’ soup reminiscent of my childhood was my mother’s homemade, green, split-pea soup.
 She even dumped canned vegetables into that soup.
 I recall making an occasional cake from scratch and Snickerdoodles at Christmastime.
 Graduating into adulthood, I continued to use those packaged products, because I honestly didn’t realize that I wasn’t eating food.
 It was all that I knew.